s311354/Louis/source/_posts/Drawing_with_mouse_events_on_html.md

 ## Mouse Canvas ##

-The mouse canvas can be used with any devices (laptop/mobile..) that use mouse.
+The mouse canvas can be used with any devices (desktop computer/laptop..) that use mouse.
 Belowing is the simple example:

 <div style="overflow-x:auto;">
     <iframe src="/javascript/canvas/mouse_canvas.html" style="width:100%; height:360px", title="add-default-marker"></iframe>